COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![Key 2!](DocImages/Key2.png)

-The keys play an important role as three keys are the requirement for the player to successfully complete the level by opening the door at the end of the level
+The keys play an important role as three keys are the requirement for the player to successfully complete the level by opening the door at the end of the level.

 ## 3. Spatiotemporal Design